Bournemouth ends goal drought with 1-0 win over Man United

 BOURNEMOUTH, England (AP) — Bournemouth beat Manchester United 1-0 in the Premier League on Saturday to increase the pressure on United manager Ole Gunnar Solskjaer.

-Bournemouth provisionally climbed to sixth in the table with the win, which was sealed by Joshua King’s goal shortly before halftime.
+Bournemouth climbed above midtable United with the win, which was sealed by Joshua King’s strike shortly before halftime — his club’s first goal since September.

 The United defense allowed King plenty of time to control Adam Smith’s cross with his chest, flick the ball over his head and knock it through David De Gea’s legs.